-Handel’s notoriety left me with egg on my face one Easter Sunday.
+Handel’s notoriety left me with egg on my face one Easter Sunday…

-George Frederick Handel (1685-1759) wrote a tune, known in hymnals today as Judas Maccabeus, for his Joshua oratorio.
-The stately tune became so wildly popular he used it as the chorus for See, the Conqu’ring hero comes in another oratorio, Judas Maccabaeus.
+George Frederick Handel wrote a tune, known in hymnals today as Judas Maccabeus, for his Joshua oratorio and the stately tune became so wildly popular he later reused it in another oratorio, Judas Maccabaeus.

 I first discovered this gem of an Easter hymn when I was working as an organist in a Catholic church.
 I was raised in a Protestant church so, when I saw that the music was written by Handel, I assumed (always a mistake) that it was an old hymn, familiar in the Catholic church but unfamiliar to someone like me who grew up Protestant.
 I thought the tune was really great – very singable – and I excitedly scheduled it as the closing hymn for Easter Sunday.
 But on Easter, when I played the hymn, the reaction from the congregation was…

 Despite my first, rather rocky experience with this hymn, I still think it’s one of the best hymns ever for the Easter season.
 When I sat down to write a piano arrangement of it, I couldn’t resist marrying it with (arguably) Handel’s most famous Easter piece: Hallelujah Chorus from his oratorio The Messiah and – of course – include all those grand “Hallelujahs!” for a dramatic ending.
+Enjoy!

 endless is the victory thou o’er death hast won!